 You don’t need to bring much with you at all on your trip to the falls.
 I came prepared for a much more intensive hike than it actually turned out to be, with suitable hiking trainers and everything.
 It wasn’t necessary.

 Good, sturdy footwear is essential, I generally wouldn’t advise normal flip flops as there are a few sections where they won’t be secure enough and some of the steeper climbs are too slippery and you will lose them or twist an ankle or something, but neither do you need full hiking trainers.
-Good, light shoes that can get wet or walking sandals that are secure (the ones that strap around your ankle) are perfect.
+Good, light shoes that can get wet or walking sandals that are secure and designed for actual walking (the ones that strap around your ankle) are perfect.

 Swim shorts and suits are a must of course, as why would you come here if you didn’t want to swim?
 And they will dry quickly in the sun so wearing them on their own with a change of clothes to put over them when they do is enough.
 On top of that a good microfibre towel and some water are a good idea too.